timcrockford/track-custom-keywords/README.md

 - The search bar has an option to only show custom or random keywords

 When this plugin is activated, a new column is added to your YOURLS_URL table to hold the flag.
 If you deactivate the plugin, this column is removed. **Note that your data is lost if you do this.**

+See the admin.png file in the repository for an example of the changes to the web UI.